Spain's PP sees path to power after hard-right Vox dials down demands

 The PSOE, which together with ally Sumar won 152 seats, also have a route to power, but it will require difficult negotiations with Catalan separatists including the hardline Junts which says it will want a fresh vote on independence in return.

-(Additional reporting by David Latona and Aislinn Laing; editing by Christina Fincher)
+(Additional reporting by David Latona and Aislinn Laing; Editing by Christina Fincher and Conor Humphries)

 ((Charlie.Devereux@thomsonreuters.com; (34) 683-307-706;))